 They may also need to know how to use their peak flow meter to assess their lung function when they are having symptoms.

-You will need to find out as much as you can about the school’s policies regarding children with asthma.
+Before sending your child back to school after an attack, it’s a good idea to confirm the school’s policies.
 Make sure that your child has access to prompt and appropriate treatment for asthma flare-ups or attacks.
 Find out what the school’s process is for identifying and treating children experiencing asthma symptoms.

-Find out from the school which forms you and your child’s health care provider need to fill out and sign.
-If appropriate, learn what the school’s policies are regarding children carrying and self-administering asthma medications.
+Find out from the school whether there are any new forms you and your child’s health care provider need to fill out and sign.
+If appropriate, learn what the school’s policies are regarding children carrying or self-administering asthma medications.

-Be sure to learn about the school’s ability to provide proper asthma care.
-Make sure that a qualified school nurse is always available, and find out what training teachers and other staff must have to recognize when children are having asthma symptoms.
+Be sure to confirm the school’s ability to provide proper asthma care so your child will feel comfortable returning after an asthma attack.
+Make sure that a qualified school nurse is always available, and find out what training teachers and other school staff must have to recognize when children are having asthma symptoms.
 Find out which medications the school will allow you to keep on site, such as rescue inhalers and EpiPens.

-When starting at a new school, you may also want to speak with other parents of children with asthma to find out what their experiences have been.
+If your child is entering a new environment (such as moving from elementary to middle school or starting to attend extracurriculars), you may also want to speak with other parents of children with asthma to find out what their experiences have been at those places.
 If you’re able to speak to other parents in the same situation, it may help you better prepare for possible contingencies.

-If existing school policies do not adequately cover your child’s asthma needs, then you will want to meet with school staff to establish an individual health care plan (IHCP) for your child, including an emergency care plan (ECP).
-An IHCP and ECP go hand in hand with an asthma action plan, establishing the details for the school’s role in fulfilling the asthma action plan.
+After experiencing an asthma attack, your child may worry about what would happen if one occurs at school.
+Therefore, you might want to consider establishing an individual health care plan (IHCP) for your child, including an emergency care plan (ECP).
+An IHCP and ECP go hand in hand with a written asthma action plan, establishing the details for the school’s role in fulfilling the asthma action plan.

 An IHCP should include steps the school will take to minimize exposure to allergy and asthma triggers, recognize asthma and allergy symptoms, and provide treatment when needed.
 An ECP details how asthma symptoms will be treated and when to contact emergency services.

-In addition to an IHCP and ECP, some children with asthma may also benefit from a 504 plan.
-A 504 plan is a legally binding strategy to make reasonable accommodations for children with disabilities.
+In addition to having an IHCP and ECP, some children with asthma may benefit from a 504 plan.
+This plan is a legally binding strategy to make reasonable accommodations for children with disabilities.

 A 504 plan may be needed if your child has asthma that requires special accommodations for frequent missed school days, limited physical activity, or changes to their classroom location (for schools with mold in buildings, for example).
 Having a 504 plan affords certain legal rights that can help guarantee that your child gets the necessary care and accommodations at school that they need.

-You never know when an unexpected asthma attack will occur, but you can prepare for it.
-Whether your child requires daily asthma care or only needs to be prepared for unlikely emergencies, you, as a parent or caregiver, can ensure that they will get the care they need while at school.
+You never know when an unexpected asthma attack will occur, but you can be ready for it.
+Whether your child requires daily asthma care or only needs to be prepared for unlikely emergencies, you, as a parent or caregiver, can ensure that they will get the care they need.

-Going to school with childhood asthma can present many obstacles for children and their parents, but you can prepare for issues before they arise.
+Returning to school after an asthma attack can present many obstacles for children and their parents, but you can prepare for issues before they arise.
 Make your child’s health a priority, both at home and at school.

 Are you a parent or caregiver for a child with asthma?
+Do you have tips for others whose children are returning to school after an asthma attack?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.